RealNumberI/streaming-02-multiple-processes/README.md

 I didn't end up with an error, although the records were inserted at a different rate.

 How well do the multiple, concurrent processes share a database when each task can take more time?
-**If one task takes more time than another, I coudl see that the longer task might hang up the shorter task.**
+**If one task takes more time than another, I could see that the longer task might hang up the shorter task.**
 How can we let multiple processes share a resource without interfering with each other?
   **I suppose you could let them run sequentially, but that would be time consuming.
 Making sure they have the appropriate amount of time to run and not interfere with each other seems important in this exercise.**